Locally conformally product structures: Preliminaries

 We will often write the universal cover of an LCP manifold $(M, c, D)$ as $(\Tilde M, h_D) = \RR^q \times (N, g_N)$.
 In this case, $\RR^q$ will always stand for the flat part of the de Rham decomposition of $\Tilde M$, $(N, g_N)$ is the non-flat, incomplete, irreducible part, and $h_D$ is the similarity structure induced by $D$, defined up to a constant factor.

-Finally, we define the rank of an LCP manifold as the rank of the subgroup of $\RR^*$ generated by the ratios of the elements of $\pi_1(M)$ viewed as similarities acting on the universal cover of $M$.
-Equivalently, it is the minimal rank of a subgroup of $H^1(M, \ZZ)$ whose span in $H^1(M, \RR)$ contains the cohomology class of the Lee form of $D$.
+We define the following invariant on LCP manifolds: \begin{definition} The rank of an LCP manifold $(M,c,D)$ is the rank of the subgroup of $\RR^*_+$ generated by the ratios of the elements of $\pi_1(M)$ viewed as similarities acting on $(\Tilde M, h_D)$. \end{definition}

+Equivalently, the rank of an LCP manifold $(M,c,D)$ is the minimal rank of a subgroup of $H^1(M, \ZZ)$ whose span in $H^1(M, \RR)$ contains the cohomology class $[ \theta ]$ of the Lee form of $D$.
+To prove this last fact, we recall that there is a canonical isomorphism